October 22, 2024 | 4 min read

 Reviewers assess the assigned abstract based on defined criteria, including scientific importance, practical implications, and relevance to the conference subjects.
 Also, reviewers can discuss the abstract with other reviewers, request the submitter to revise the abstract, and change the abstract's topic.

-Stage 3 - The final decision
+Stage 3 - Final decision

+A final grade for each abstract is calculated as a weighted average of scores given by reviewers.
 The chairperson decides on each abstract, including the topic and presentation format.
 If an abstract is accepted, additional details, such as poster slides, video, or an entire lecture, may be requested from the submitter.

 Abstract Review Systems Features and Options